itkq/kinesis-streams-agent/README.md

 Read position of each log is managed by a local file.

 ### Aggregation
-To reduce cost, log entries are aggregated (line-based) as one payload, [up to 25 KB](https://aws.amazon.com/kinesis/streams/pricing/).
+To reduce cost, log entries are aggregated (line-based) as one record, [up to 25 KB](https://aws.amazon.com/kinesis/streams/pricing/).

-### Fail safe
+### At Lest Once
+Sent positions are updated immediately after logs are sent to Amazon Kinesis Streams using PutRecords API.
+Failed records are saved on-memory and retried to send by exponential backoff.
-Read positions are updated only after logs are forwarded to Amazon Kinesis Streams successfully.
-If kinesis-agent-go has stopped unexpectedly, it forwards logs not sent yet when restarted.
+If kinesis-agent-go has stopped unexpectedly, it send logs not sent yet when restarted.

 ## VS.